supremeinferno/supremeinferno/README.md

 I'm a Computer Science student focused on machine learning, computer vision, and intelligent systems.

-Currently building ML applications, experimenting with OpenCV pipelines, training deep learning models, and exploring how modern agentic AI systems reason, plan, and use tools.
+I enjoy building projects, experimenting with new ideas, and understanding how things work beneath the surface from algorithms and models to the systems that power them.

-Most of my learning happens through projects, debugging, iteration, and understanding how systems behave under real-world constraints.
+Currently exploring deep learning, OpenCV, and modern AI workflows while strengthening my foundations in software engineering and problem solving.

 ---